-Flowers: Pink, appear before leaf out, may persist as leaves develop.
+Flowers: Pink, appearing before leaf out, may persist as leaves develop, edible.
+The red buds

-Red buds stay closed for two weeks before opening, giving this plant is name.
+stay closed for two weeks before opening, giving this plant is name.

 Bloom: Mid winter to spring, depending on location.

 Leaves: Green, heart-shaped, smooth with undulating margins, leathery, turning yellow in the fall.

 Toxic / Danger: No.